Mart4672/PCB-STEVE/README.md

     - Mosfet continuity signals (5)
     - Battery #1 Voltage sense line

-TODO
-    - board setup for fab
-    - route traces
-    - Rule checks

 ## Future Updates

 ### Future STEVE Updates
+- 6 layer board variant, potentially with all components on one side for ease of manufacturing
 - use a PMOS mosfet for reverse polarity protection
 - add additional IMUs to the board
 - add an RJ45 connector to utilize the ethernet capabilities of the STM32F407 (this might be part of a completely different board design)